-Although the route passes through major cities, there are fewer accommodations along the Camino del Norte, meaning pilgrims are advised to stick to a schedule and plan ahead when possible.
+Although the route passes through major cities, there are fewer accommodations along the Camino del Norte, meaning pilgrims are advised to stick to a schedule and more detailed plans ahead when possible.

 Stretching 500 miles over hilly terrain, this northern trek typically takes 35 days for the seasoned hiker.

-Camino Portugués: The only recognized route to start from Portugal, the Camino Portugués (or the Portuguese Way) is also the easiest option, following relatively flat—but gorgeous— terrain from Lisbon to Porto and up into Spain.
+Camino Portugués: The only recognized route to start from Portugal, the Camino Portugués (the Portuguese Way) is also the easiest option, following relatively flat—but gorgeous—terrain from Lisbon to Porto and up into Spain.
 A popular route is to start in Porto and make your way north, hiking along rugged Atlantic coastline and forested highlands.

 Starting from Lisbon, this Camino stretches over 390 miles.
 Be aware, much of this section connects via motorways (road walking).

-Camino Inglés: The shortest of all the traditional Camino routes, the Camino Inglés (or the English Way) is a Y-shaped route which can be started in either La Coruña or Ferrol, in Spain’s northwest region of Galicia.
+Camino Inglés: The shortest of all the traditional pilgrimageroutes, the Camino Inglés (the English Way) is a Y-shaped route which can be started in either La Coruña or Ferrol, in Spain’s northwestern Galicia region.

 Starting from La Coruña, the Camino Inglés only measures 46 miles, too short to earn you a Compostela (hikers must complete over 62 miles to receive an official certificate of completion from the Pilgrim’s Office in Santiago de Compostela).

-If you start the route in Ferrol, however, you will earn your certificate as that one covers , 70 miles, usually done in five days.
+If you start the route in Ferrol, however, you’ll earn your certificate, as that one covers 70 miles, usually done in five days.

-Camino Primitivo: A spur off of the Camino Francés, the Camino Primitivo (or the Original Route) is a popular detour for pilgrims interested in visiting Oviedo’s impressive cathedral.
-The route is the most direct route from Oviedo to Santiago de Compostela and reconnects with the Camino Francés about 40 miles outside of Santiago.
+Camino Primitivo: A spur off of the Camino Francés, the Camino Primitivo (the Original Route) is a popular detour for pilgrims interested in visiting Oviedo’s impressive cathedral.
+The path is the most direct route from Oviedo to Santiago de Compostela and reconnects with the Camino Francés about 40 miles outside of Santiago.

 Passing through the mountainous terrain of Asturias, this 200-mile walk (from Oviedo) is not for the faint of heart or the weak of leg, as hill climbing through rough weather is all but guaranteed—even in summer months.
 Still, if you have a little left in the tank, this is a stunning detour.